callaa/drawpile-listing/README.md

 This is a collection of sample implementations of a Drawpile public listing server.

+**Note:** these are now obsolete and unmaintained.
+The current version is at [drawpile/listserver](https://github.com/drawpile/listserver).

 To install, first create the database.
 Scripts are provided for MySQL/MariaDB and Postgresql.
 The PHP based server uses MySQL and the Python based on Postgresql.